fthompson23/bfhs-open.github.io-tux-again-/about.markdown

 title: About
 permalink: /about/
 ---
-The Benjamin Franklin Computer Science Club, also known as BFHS-Open is a community dedicated to the pursuit of knowledge, openness, and creativity.
-We strive to learn from each other, by sharing what we are working on with each other.
+BFHS-Open is a community dedicated to the pursuit of knowledge, openness, and creativity.
+We strive to learn by sharing what we are working on with one another.
 We create and collect all of our projects with transparency in mind, so as to reach and benefit as many members of our community as possible, including other clubs at BFHS.
 For any prospective members, it is important to note that no prerequisite knowledge is required for membership.
 All one needs is the motivation and dedication to learn.

 There is much fun to be had as a member of BFHS-Open.
 Every Monday, we meet to have hands-on time with whatever projects the club in currently involved in.
 These meetings are a great opportunity to learn from other club members and experience new technologies.
 Additionally, we have lunch meetings on Mondays and Wednesdays, where we have discussions, make plans, and work on soft projects, such as creating posters.
 In the future, we also plan on participating in and/or hosting hackathons and code jams.